sonervergon/typethon/README.md

 # API Monorepo

-A pnpm monorepo containing a Python backend service and related applications.
+A pnpm monorepo with Turborepo containing a Python backend service and related applications.

 ## Monorepo Structure